JayO-1/system-design-101/README.md

   <i>Example SQL query in a normal database to find all the businesses within a radius of the user</i>
 </p>

 Both of these searches would require a separate parse of the database, which will either be done in O(n) time via a linear scan or O(log n) time using an index on the latitude and longitude columns.
+For large datasets, this is very inefficient as 1.
+We will have to parse the database twice and 2.
+We will need to consider ALL the restaurants in the database when most aren't even nearby!
+(Refer to the video on DB indexes located under [Denormalization](#denormalization) to understand why this is the case).

-For large datasets, this is very inefficient as we will have to parse the database twice.
-In an ideal world, we would encode the 2D information into a singular value, thus allowing for more efficient DB queries by minimising the proportion of the database we examine with each search.
+In an ideal world, we would encode the 2D information into a singular value, thus allowing for more efficient DB queries by building an index on top of this value.
+Each branch in the index tree we go down hones our search in both dimensions!

 This is where Geospatial Indexes come in.

+#### Hash-based GeoIndexes

+#### Tree-based GeoIndexes